 Be certain the competition area is properly prepared and ready for warm-ups.
-Remember, warm-ups are not permitted unless supervised by an event official or a coach.
+Remember, warm-ups are not permitted unless supervised by an event official or the athlete's coach.

 Prior to the event, review the assignments of judges and other workers.